MKLab-ITI/JGNN/tutorials/Learning.md

 # :zap: Learning

-For demonstration purposes, we will create a custom model to make predictions on the Lymphography dataset.
+For demonstration purposes, we will create a custom model to make predictions on the Citeseer dataset.
 This implements the following:

 1. [Dataset loading](#dataset-loading)
 2. [Model definition](#model-definition)